jessepav/lacygoill-wiki-backup/floating_point.md

 Exercise 3.9

-What is the smallest positive floating point number in this system?
+What is the smallest positive floating-point number in this system?

     (1.00000000000000000000000)₂ × 2^-128
     =